BoyangChenFEM/Summer2022/README.md

 StrainStressData.zip: strain-stress data (txt files) of all the jobs from running the above input files

 damagePatterns.zip: damage images of 0-dgree ply (ply 4 of the layup definition) fiber tensile damage ('DAMAGEFT' variable in Abaqus)

+ANN-StrainStress.ipynb: jupyter notebook (run in Colab) to read StrainStressData from Google Drive, then train a Keras Tensorflow NN model.
+Before running this notebook, first download the StrainStressData.zip and unzip it in your Colab Notebooks folder.
+The notebook will ask to mount your Google Drive, which will require your authorization (remember to allow pop-ups from Colabo website).